michauhl/RBPBench/README.md

 ##### Single and batch motif search

-`rbpbench search` can be used to search for RBP motifs in genomic regions, selecting any number of RBPs (database or user-defined (sequence or structure), or regular expressions) and to look at motif enrichment and co-occurrences.
+`rbpbench search` can be used to search for RBP binding motifs in genomic regions, selecting any number of RBPs (database or user-defined (sequence or structure), or regular expressions) and to look at motif enrichment and co-occurrences.
 `rbpbench batch` is `rbpbench search` extended to multiple input files (BED files containing